 At Ellwood Thompson's we believe in the power of our local community.
 The ability to support one another, listen to each other, and provide everyone with the best we have to offer is our priority.
 That's why our mission is grounded in keeping our market locally focused.
 From sourcing products within a 100-mile radius of our store to partnering with locally owned businesses for our daily operational needs, buying local to us is more than a fleeting fad, it's a way of life.
-Here's a few reasons why we choose to support local:

 Shipping & Transportation: When it comes to producing greenhouse gasses, shipping and transportation create some serious numbers.
 Aircraft transport has greater fuel consumption and greenhouse-gas emissions per mile than any other mode of transport.
 Transportation by shipping produces emissions of 1 billion metric tons of CO2 and uses 11 billion gallons of fuel per year internationally.
 These are just a few statistics, but we could go on and on.
 The point is, buying locally sourced products and goods greatly reduces these numbers.